1.7.1 Module anvl_condition

 Sometimes a condition doesn’t know the recipe to resolve a precondition, but it assumes that it will be resolved eventually somehow.
 For example, a module in appliction X can use a parse transform declared in another application, but it don’t know which one.
 We call this situation speculative precondition.

 This function is a built-in condition that serves as a placeholder in such situations.
-Needless to say, this functionality is an unsound hack meant as a last-resort measure.
+While ANVL can detect unresolved speculative preconditions, it’s better to make all dependencies explicit.
+Therefore, this functionality should be used as the last resort.

 Cond token that represents the result.